Fattr/fattr/README.md

 ## Usage
 Clone the repo `git clone https://github.com/Fittr/fittr.git`

-The best way to get started with Fittr is to use npm and bower
-install node modules `npm install`
+The best way to get started with Fittr is to install node modules and bower dependencies with `npm install`
 start mongoDB in a seperate terminal window or tab `mongod`
 in mongo use the command `use app` to change to the correct db
 **Fittr does not include the required file that holds your Fitbit app data, to include, just make a